Theory of ballistic SNS junctions revisited: Introduction

 The state with the condensate current can be obtained by the Galilean transformation of the ground state without currents ($\theta_s=\theta_0=0$).
 For long ballistic SNS junctions Galilean invariance despite broken translational invariance has been already noticed by Bardeen and Johnson \cite{Bard} and used in Ref.~\cite{Son21} in the steplike model.
-In Ref.~\cite{SonAndr} the Galilean invariance was demonstrated for an arbitrary gap profile under the condition that the ratio of the gap $\Delta_0$ to the Fermi energy $\varepsilon_f$ is small and the Andreev reflection is the predominant mechanism of scattering.
+In Ref.~\cite{SonAndr} the Galilean invariance was demonstrated for an arbitrary gap profile under the condition that the ratio of the gap $\Delta_0$ to the Fermi energy $\varepsilon_f$ is small (the weak coupling limit) and the Andreev reflection is the only mechanism of scattering.
 This means that state with the condensate current exists beyond the steplike model for junctions with any $L$.

-The uniform current state with constant phase gradients was confirmed by numerical calculations by Riedel {\em et al.} \cite{Bagwell}, They did not assume that the pairing potential is steplike, but calculated it solving the Bogolyubov\,\textendash\,de Gennes equations together with the integral self-consistency equation for the gap.
-Riedel {\em et al.} obtained that although the pairing potential amplitude smoothly varied across the interface between the normal and superconducting layers, the phase gradient remained strictly constant along the whole junction as in Fig.~\ref{f1}(b).
-But nobody paid attention to the fact that this contradicts the existing theory.
+The uniform current state with constant phase gradients was confirmed by numerical calculations by Riedel {\em et al.} \cite{Bagwell}.
+They did not use the steplike model and solved the Bogolyubov\,\textendash\,de Gennes equations together with the integral self-consistency equation for the gap.
+Riedel {\em et al.} obtained that although the pairing potential amplitude smoothly varied across the interface between the normal and superconducting layers, the phase gradient remained strictly constant along the whole junction as in Fig.~\ref{f1}(c).
+This phase profile contradicted the existing theory, which assumed that the phase varies only in the normal layer [Fig.~\ref{f1}(a)].
 Recently new numerical calculations by Krekels {\em et al.} \cite{Krekels} taking into account the self-consistency equation also confirmed importance of phase gradients in leads.

 The phase $\theta_0$ and the current $J_v$ produced by this phase were called vacuum phase and vacuum current respectively \cite{Son21}.
 The current $J_v$ flows only in the normal layer at all Andreev and continuum states being unoccupied.
 The charge conservation law is violated, and the current $J_v$ must be compensated by the current produced by quasiparticles at Andreev levels, which also flows only in the normal layer.
 It was called excitation current $J_q$ \cite{Son21}.
 At zero temperature the excitation current appears at the critical current determined by the Landau criterion that the energy of the lowest Andreev level reaches 0 \cite{SonSh}.
 The current-phase relation (CPR) is derived from the condition that the total current flowing only in the normal layer vanishes: $J_v+J_q=0$.
 Thus, our analysis demonstrated that taking into account phase gradients in the superconducting leads one can resolve the problem of the charge conservation law {\em within} the steplike model, contrary to what was believed before \cite{ThunKink}.